 The Paper Phone might look like a meaningless application, but if we consider that it is a social experiment aimed at reducing the excessive use we make of cell phones every day, it eventually turns out to be a great idea.

-The Paper Phone app has been developed by London design studio Special Projects for Google as part of a new wave of digital welding experiments.
+The Paper Phone app has been developed by London design studio Special Projects for Google as part of a new wave of Digital Wellbeing initiative.